 Traditional Thai Massage, also called Thai Yoga Massage, Nuad Thai, or Nuad Boran, is part of the cultural heritage of Thailand and an integral part of Thai Traditional Medicine.
-It’s an ancient form of Thai Healing Massage, Body and Energy work based on passive yoga, deep stretches, a variety of massage techniques, pressure and acupressure.
+It’s an ancient form of Thai Healing Massage, Body and Energy work based on passive Yoga, deep stretches, a broad variety of massage techniques, pressure and acupressure.

 Traditionally, Thai Massage is done by using stretching exercises (the so-called assisted stretches), Yoga poses, pressure and acupressure along specific energy channels or meridians, the Thai Sib Sen Energy Lines.
 Depending on the goal of the massage session, herbal compresses may be applied also.
 With Thai Massage, our mind, body and energy system can be brought into cooperative, functional harmony.